-a.
-Changes that materially alter any portion of a filed plat, its land divisions, or improvements, must be made by filing an amended plat showing all alterations.
-Any alteration which increases the number of lots or modifies six or more lots or abandons or alters a public road right-of-way or parkland dedication must be reviewed by the subdivision administrator and approved by the governing body, and the amended plat shall be filed at the County Clerk & Recorder Office.
+- A. If the subdivider proposes to change the final plat after final plat approval, the subdivider shall submit the proposed changes to the subdivision administrator for review in a pre-application meeting and pay a new application fee. - B. Changes that materially alter any portion of a filed plat, its land divisions, or improvements, must be made by filing an amended plat showing all alterations.
+Any alteration which increases the number of lots, modifies six or more lots, or abandons or alters an easement, public road right-of-way or access, or parkland dedication must be reviewed by the subdivision administrator and approved by the governing body, and the amended plat shall be filed at the County Clerk & Recorder